alf45tar/PedalinoMini/README.md

 # PedalinoMini™

-Open source wireless MIDI foot controller for guitarists and more.
+The first cloud connected wireless IoT MIDI foot controller for guitarists and more.

 - Plug-and-play with any MIDI-compatible app on iOS 8 and above as well as OS X Yosemite and above.
 - High customizable using iOS or Android app